8,000Units Under Management

 In the end, budgeting for emergencies and recurring expenses associated with your rental property will help you keep afloat even when you are just starting out.

-If you are not going to enlist the help of a property management company (though it is highly recommended) consider making a checklist of the entire leasing process so you don’t miss an essential step.
-This will include things such as property advertising, tenant screening, property walk-throughs, lease agreement drafting and signing, regular inspections, rent collection policies, and eviction procedures.
+If you are not going to enlist the help of a property management company (though it is highly recommended), consider making a checklist of the entire leasing process so you don’t miss an essential step.
+This will include things such as:

-Getting your local Montgomery County property management team to help is the best way to avoid any trouble.
-They are knowledgeable about tenant placement and can manage your property throughout the lease term by addressing any major issues, even legal ones, quickly and efficiently.
+Getting your local property management team to help is the best way to avoid any trouble.
+After all, they are knowledgeable about tenant placement.
+Additionally, they can manage your property throughout the lease term by quickly and efficiently addressing any major issues, even legal ones.

 Communicating with your tenant is a great way to build a strong landlord-tenant relationship.
-As a first-timer, you may be blissfully unaware of how many times your tenant will want to communicate with you.
-From maintenance and repair requests, to complaints about neighbors, and the many reasons why his/her rent will be late that month, there is always the chance your tenant will have a lot to say.
+As a first-timer, you may be blissfully unaware of how often your tenant wants to communicate with you.
+From maintenance and repair requests to complaints about neighbors and the many reasons why his/her rent will be late that month, there is always the chance your tenant will have a lot to say.

-What this means for you is that email, phone, text, and snail mail should all be options for communicating with your tenant unless otherwise specified in the lease agreement.
-What this also means is that your tenant will (and should) have access to you 24/7 for emergencies.
+This means that email, phone, text, and snail mail should all be options for communicating with your tenant unless otherwise specified in the lease agreement.
+This also means that your tenant will (and should) have access to you 24/7 for emergencies.

 • Determine acceptable forms of payment